reagent-project/reagent/doc/InteropWithReact.md

 ## Example: Function-as-child Components

 Some React components expect a function as their only child.
-React autosizer is one such example.
+React AutoSizer is one such example.

 ```clojure
 [(reagent/adapt-react-class AutoSizer)